turissinitechnologies/rotoscope/README.md

 ```

 Notice that the only thing that is specific to rotoscope is the function signature. `updateElementPosition` should return a function that simply draws the translate string at a time.
+You could easily insert GreenSock or any other animation framework into either of these functions and still get the benefits that rotoscope offers.

 Adding a updateElementPosition to a timeline: